Joha-will/Active_Spring_Portfolio_Project_4/README.md

 ### Acknowledgments

-- Harry Dhillon - I want to say thank you to my mentor for his time and help throughout the developement of this project.
+- Harry Dhillon - I want to say a massive thank you to my mentor for his time and guidance throughout the developement of this project.
-- Code Institute - I want to say thank you to Code Institute for the support and resources they have provided which facilitated me throughtout the development of this project.
+- Code Institute - I would want to express my gratitude to Code Institute for the help and resources you have given me while I've developed this project.
+Your support has been really appreciated.
-- CI Slack Community - I want to say thank you to the Code Institute Slack community which had alot of supportive content about the modules and coding challenges.
+- CI Slack Community - I want to say thank you to the Code Institute Slack community which had alot of supportive content at all times.

 I want to say thank you to my family and friends who have supported and helped me throughout the development of this project.